Live (band): Songs from Black Mountain, Radiant Sea, and live DVD: 2005–2008

 In 2005, Live signed to Sony BMG Music Entertainment's Epic label.
 They released the album Songs from Black Mountain in June 2006.
 The record peaked at number 52 on the Billboard 200 album chart, and reached number three on the Billboard Independent album chart.
 The first single was "The River".

 On season five of American Idol, finalist Chris Daughtry was accused of performing Live's version of Johnny Cash's "I Walk the Line" and claiming it as his own interpretation.
 A week later, Daughtry acknowledged this was true and said that Live was one of his favorite bands.
 In May 2006, Live appeared on The Howard Stern Show to address this issue.
 On August 2, 2008, Daughtry and Live performed the band's interpretation of "I Walk the Line" together at the Toms River Fest in Toms River, New Jersey.

 On September 14, 2007, Live released Radiant Sea: A Collection of Bootleg Rarities and Two New Songs, their first album since 1989 on their own Action Front Records label.
 The new songs were "Beautiful Invisible" and "Radiant Sea".
 Live recorded their first concert DVD in the Netherlands during two shows at the Paradiso on June 30 and July 1, 2008.
 Live at the Paradiso – Amsterdam was released on November 11, 2008, on DVD and CD.
 Also in 2008, the band headlined a US tour that also featured Blues Traveler and Collective Soul.

-An unreleased Live song, "Hold Me Up", features in the 2008 Kevin Smith film Zack and Miri Make a Porno.
+A previously unreleased Live song, "Hold Me Up", features in the 2008 Kevin Smith film Zack and Miri Make a Porno.
 Smith said, "I first heard (the song) in '95 when we were putting together the Mallrats soundtrack.
 It was actually in the film for the first test screening, but Live decided they wanted to hold onto it as a potential single off their next album ...
 When I was editing Jay and Silent Bob Strike Back ...
 I put in a request for it...again, I was denied.
 Third time, apparently, was the charm.
 Needed a song for that sequence in Zack and Miri and remembered the Live track.
 This time, the band signed off on us using the track.
 Took 13 years, but was worth the wait!"
 In spite of Smith's endorsement, the song does not appear on the movie's soundtrack album.

-Kowalczyk's departure and The Gracious Few: 2009–2011
+Kowalczyk's departure, the Gracious Few, and The Turn: 2009–2015

 After a concert in July 2009, Live announced that the band would take a two-year hiatus to work on other projects.
 Kowalczyk recorded his solo album Alive, and the other band members formed a group with Kevin Martin and Sean Hennesy of Candlebox, called The Gracious Few.
 That band proceeded to record a self-titled debut album in California for release in September 2010.
 On November 30, 2009, Taylor revealed that the "hiatus" could become a permanent split.
 The other members of Live accused Kowalczyk of unreasonable demands in contract and salary negotiations.